Economic development incentives

 BLS & Co. periodically revises the state incentive pages to ensure our firm is providing the most current information on legislative and regulatory developments affecting available programs.
 Updates will be posted in the near future.
 In the interim, please call BLS & Co. with any questions at 609.924.9775 or reach out via email at info@BLSstrategies.com.

-Qualified Facility Tax Credit: Refundable tax credits are available to qualified businesses that make a minimum $250,000 of capital investment to establish or expand a manufacturing, corporate headquarters or R&D-related manufacturing facilities (devoting at least 80% of the facility’s property and payroll to such activities).
-To qualify for the incentive, at least 51% of the net new full-time jobs must have wages at or above 125% of the Arizona median wage for production occupations (reduced to 100% of the median wage if the project is located in a rural area) and the company must pay at least 65% of employee’s health insurance premiums or membership costs.
-The project must also have 65% of its sales from outside Arizona.
-The Arizona Commerce Authority may authorize up to $125 million per year through 2030.
-Tax credits are authorized on a first-come, first-served basis with the maximum credit amount equal to the lesser of: 10% of the total qualified investment made at the facility; or $20,000 per qualified job created if the qualifying investment is below $2 billion, if the project exceeds $2 billion $30,000 per net new job; or $30 million per taxpayer, per year.
-Tax credits are claimed in 5 equal installments over 5 consecutive taxable years.
-Tax credits are refundable.
+Qualified Facility Tax Credit: Refundable tax credits are available to qualified businesses that make a minimum $250,000 of capital investment to establish or expand manufacturing, corporate headquarters, or R&D-related manufacturing facilities.
+To qualify for the incentive, at least 51% of the net new full-time jobs must have wages at or above 125% of the Arizona median wage for production occupations (reduced to 100% of the median wage if the project is located in a rural area).
+Tax credits are authorized on a first-come, first-served basis.
+Tax credits are claimed in five equal installments over five consecutive taxable years.

 TAX CREDITS

-Research and Development Income Tax Credit: Provides refundable and non-refundable state income tax credits for qualified R&D activity in Arizona.
-The credit is equal to 24% of the first $2.5 million of qualifying expenses plus 15% of the qualifying expenses in excess of $2.5 million.
-A company that is qualified and has fewer than 150 full-time employees can apply for a partial refund of 75% of the excess credit amount.
+Research and Development Income Tax Credit: Provides non-refundable state income tax credits for qualified R&D activity in Arizona.
+Through 2030, this credit is equal to 24% of the first $2.5 million of qualifying expenses plus 15% of the qualifying expenses in excess of $2.5 million.
+Starting in 2031, these rates will change to 20% of the first $2.5 million plus 11% in excess of $2.5 million.
+A company that is otherwise qualified and has fewer than 150 full-time employees can apply for a partial refund of 75% of the excess credit amount.
 An additional credit equal to 10% of the basic research payments made to an Arizona state university is available.

-Angel Investment Tax Credit: Provides a tax credit of 30% or 35% of eligible investment in a qualified small bioscience or rural business.
-The statute provides an annual limitation of $2.5 million in tax credits, with applications reviewed on a first-come-first-served basis.
+Angel Investment Tax Credit: Provides a tax credit of 30% or 35%of eligible investment in a qualified small bioscience or rural business.
+There is an annual limitation of $2.5 million in tax credits, with applications reviewed on a first-come-first-served basis.
 Tax credits can be claimed over a three-year period.
 Unused credits can be carried forward for three years.
+The program is currently extended through 2031.

-Sales Tax Exemption: Machinery and equipment used directly in manufacturing or research and development are exempt from the state sales tax.
-Purchases of electricity and natural gas used by qualified manufacturing or smelting businesses are exempted from state and county sales taxed.
-To qualify a business must export out-of-state 51% or more of its product; or derive at least 51% of Arizona gross income from manufacturing or smelting; or use at least 51% of its Arizona facility for manufacturing or smelting operations; or employ at least 51% of its Arizona workforce in manufacturing or smelting.
+Sales Tax Exemption: Machinery and equipment used directly in manufacturing or research and development at qualifying facilities are exempt from the state sales tax.
+Purchases of electricity and natural gas used by qualified manufacturing or smelting businesses are exempt from state and county sales tax.

-Computer Data Center Tax Exemption: A capital investment made in the establishment or expansion of a data center that exceeds $25 million ($50 million in Maricopa and Pima counties) is eligible for Transaction Privilege Tax (TPT) and Use Tax exemptions for up to 20 years.
+Computer Data Center Tax Exemption: A capital investment made to establish or expand a data center that exceeds $25 million ($50 million in Maricopa and Pima counties) is eligible for Transaction Privilege Tax (TPT) and Use Tax exemptions for up to 20 years.
 The definition of eligible capital investment was recently expanded to include leased land, buildings, modular data centers, and computer data center equipment.

 DIRECT FINANCIAL ASSISTANCE

 Arizona Competes Fund: Deal closing fund that awards discretionary grants to businesses that create new jobs with wages at or above the median county wage.
-At least 25% of funding appropriated each year is restricted to business attraction and expansion projects located on tribal lands or outside of Maricopa County (Phoenix), or both.
+At least 25% of funding appropriated each year is restricted to business attraction and expansion projects located on tribal lands or outside of Maricopa County (Phoenix), or both, and 30% is reserved for rural and small business grants.
 Businesses that locate or expand in counties along the Arizona-Mexico border, counties with military facilities, and on tribal lands are given priority consideration for funding.

 JOB TRAINING